jonathan0626/esx_billing2/README.md

 # esx_billing2

-A script rewrite from me.
+[1]A script rewrite from me.

+[2]This script will allow people's billings to be paid automatically.

+[3]You can adjust the amount of automatic fines.

+[4]You can set the time to pay the billings automatically.